 Clinical Work with Young Children in Foster Care

-TTAC is offering a training on clinical work with young children in foster care on Wednesday, May 22nd with presenter Dr. Susan Chinitz.
+On May 22nd TTAC offered a training on clinical work with young children in foster care with presenter Dr. Susan Chinitz.
 Clinicians are encouraged to attend.

-This full-day workshop will address psychotherapeutic work with young children in foster care.
-It will describe characteristics of young children in foster care as well as characteristics of the adults in their caregiving network.
-It will discuss the kinds of behavioral symptoms that often present in these children as well as the clinical disorders that are frequently diagnosed.
-The workshop will describe the many clinical and psychotherapeutic dilemmas that occur for a therapist as well as the feelings that this work often triggers for therapists.
-The workshop will review the therapeutic modalities that have been found to have efficacy with young children in foster care.
-It will also discuss the legal and child welfare system context in which the therapeutic work is embedded, and the many different practitioners that are involved when a child is in foster care.
+This full-day workshop addressed psychotherapeutic work with young children in foster care.
+It described characteristics of young children in foster care as well as characteristics of the adults in their caregiving network.
+It discussed the kinds of behavioral symptoms that often present in these children as well as the clinical disorders that are frequently diagnosed.
+The workshop described the many clinical and psychotherapeutic dilemmas that occur for a therapist as well as the feelings that this work often triggers for therapists.
+The workshop reviewed the therapeutic modalities that have been found to have efficacy with young children in foster care.
+It also discussed the legal and child welfare system context in which the therapeutic work is embedded, and the many different practitioners that are involved when a child is in foster care.
 This workshop is designed to be interactive and to draw from participant’s own cases as well as that of the presenter.
-At the end of the day, Vicki Light, Legal Aid attorney for children, will join to provide an overview of relevant legal issues and to respond to participants' questions.
+At the end of the day, Vicki Light, Legal Aid attorney for children, joined to provide an overview of relevant legal issues and to respond to participants' questions.